 Both CNN and BotLink will be operating small drones over the event to capture video footage and to demonstrate safe flights over people.
 Vigilant Aerospace staff will be using FlightHorizon GCS during the flights to monitor the airspace over the FargoDome, to log the flights and to provide real-time traffic alerts to the UAS pilots, when necessary.

 FlightHorizon GCS™ (Ground Control Station) is a complete solution to allow unmanned aircraft pilots to detect, track, predict and avoid other aircraft.
-The software uses algorithms and flight rules to achieve safety by sending self-separation and collision avoidance commands to the unmanned aircraft pilot to avoid conflicts quickly and efficiently.
+The software uses algorithms and flight rules to achieve safety by sending commands to self-separate and and maintain well-clear distances to the unmanned aircraft pilot to avoid conflicts quickly and efficiently.

 “Flighthorizon GCS airspace management system will provide the traffic alerts if any aircraft fly into the operational area,” said Vigilant Aerospace Systems CEO, Kraettli Epperson, “we’re confident that our system will monitor the airspace and provide the airspace data to support the team’s initiatives in these flights.”